weigertlab/spotiflow/README.md

 ### Inference (API)

 The API allows detecting spots in a new image in a few lines of code!
 Please check the [corresponding example notebook](examples/2_inference.ipynb) and the documentation for a more in-depth explanation.
+The same procedure can be followed for 3D volumes.

 ```python
 from spotiflow.model import Spotiflow